malandrakisgeo/apocryptor/README.md

 APOCRYPTOR is a sample implementation of this encryption mode, used just as a proof of concept.

-In this implementation, the message digest or the original plaintext is chaffed (dispersed) through the ciphertext, and winnoed (retrieved and removed from the file) right before the decryption.
+In this implementation, the message digest or the original plaintext is chaffed (dispersed) through the ciphertext, and winnowed (retrieved and removed from the file) right before the decryption.
+[Katakerm](https://github.com/malandrakisgeo/katakerm) is used as a hash function.
 Blocks of 1024 bytes are used.

 We utilize the key and plaintext digest to generate a pad for the first block by using combinations of them to get some first message digests, which in turn are used to get some second message digests, and so on, until a pad of 1024 bytes is generated.

 The permutation step is a simple shuffling of the 32byte subblocks of the n-th block depending on the n-th digest of the original key.
+The bytes of the digest are treated as integers and sorted from lowest to highest, with some special handling for repeated values.
+Let J the sorted array.
+Each block of the input has its' position changed depending on J (e.g. if the first value of J corresponds to the 4th value of the digest, the 4th block goes first).
 A more complex permutation algorithm is under construction.

 APOCRYPTOR as of 7/2025 is crudely written, and unsuitable for production use.